 The client sends the grant to the authorization server to get an access token.

 Finally, the client uses the received token to access the protected resource.

 The process flow shown above is an abstract model.
 The real authorization process depends on the used grant type.
 Thus, when the Client Credentials grant type is used, the client does not interact with the resource owner and uses its own credentials to get an access token.

-The two token types involved in OAuth 2.0 authorization are Access Token and Refresh Token.
+There are two token types in the OAuth 2.0 authorization: Access Token and Refresh Token.

 An access token is a string used for authorization and authentication when getting access to resources on the resource server.
 It can have different formats and structures based on the resource server security requirements.

 There are two types of access tokens: bearer tokens and MAC tokens: